jmorc/Games/README.md

   };
 ```

-The snake object points to an array of `Coords` objects (in `Snake.segments`) that describe the coordinates of each segment of the snake.
-The snake segments are updated every step of the game by adding a segment to head of the snake based on the direction of motion.
-Then, unless the snake has advanced into a square containing an apple, the last `Coord` (the snake's tail) is popped out of the `Snake.segments` array to advance the snake.
+The snake object points to an array of `Coords` objects, `Snake.segments`, that describe the coordinates of each segment of the snake.  `moveSnake` updates the segments by adding a segment to head of the snake, based on the snake's direction of motion, `Snake.dir`.
+Then, the final `Coord` (the snake's tail) is popped out of the `Snake.segments`.
+By adding a head segment and popping out the tail, the length of the snake does not change.
+In the special case when the snake advances into an apple square, the tail is not popped off.
+Consequently, the snake grows one segment longer.